Golden Jubilee of Queen Victoria: The Queen's Jubilee message

 On the occasion of her Golden Jubilee, Queen Victoria wrote a message of thanks to her people, which was then published in the London Gazette and national newspapers:

 Celebrations

 India

 The first official Golden Jubilee celebrations were in the Indian Empire, and began in February to avoid the summer heat.
 Events took place across India on Jubilee Day, 16 February, orchestrated by the Viceroy, Lord Lytton, although his attempts to link the event with the perceived success of the British administration were mostly ignored by local rulers.
 A durbar in Bombay (now Mumbai) was attended by Prince Arthur, Duke of Connaught.
 Additionally, Victoria had a contingent of cavalry from the British Indian Army brought to London to be her personal escort, and engaged two Indian Muslims as waiters, one of whom was Abdul Karim.
-Invitations to the jubilee celebrations were extended to the rulers of the Indian Princely States, several of whom were willing to make the lengthy journey.
+Invitations to the jubilee celebrations were extended to the rulers of the Indian Princely States, several of whom were willing to make the lengthy journey to London.